-- The proposed site is larger than 1 acre, triggering the need for a Municipal Use Master Site Plan - Municipal Use Master Site Plan Criteria - Proposed Municipal Use Master Site Plan is consistent with Scottsdale General Plan 2035 - City Council initiated the Ashler Hills Park MUMSP on November 10, 2020 - Parks and Recreation heard this case June 15, 2022, and recommended approval with a 3-1 vote - Development Review Board heard this case July 7, 2022, and recommended approval with a 4-1 vote - Public Comment Received
+- The municipal use (city park) is an allowed land use.
+The proposed site is larger than 1 acre, thus triggering the Municipal Use Master Site Plan (MUMSP) process. - The MUMSP process is to ensure the public has the opportunity to comment on the site plan. - Municipal Use Master Site Plan Criteria - Proposed Municipal Use Master Site Plan is consistent with Scottsdale General Plan 2035 - Park was approved by the voters and funded in the 2019 Bond Election as Project 55 - City Council initiated the Ashler Hills Park MUMSP on November 10, 2020 - Parks and Recreation Commission heard this case June 15, 2022 and recommended approval with a 3-1 vote - Development Review Board heard this case July 7, 2022 and recommended approval with a 4-1 vote - Planning Commission heard this case on August 10, 2022 and recommended a continuance with a 4-3 vote due to concerns with traffic, noise, and sport court lighting.
+The applicant responded to concerns via attachment #5.